Archive360 Blog

 The one thing that is common among all the approaches is that a decrypted form of the interaction has been captured, somewhere in the end-end flow, which can then be routed to compliant archives or other record keeping systems.
 This is where the tension between security and compliance is introduced.
 If security were the only concern, there would be no need to introduce a mechanism to capture a decrypted object somewhere in the flow.
 But regulatory requirements obligate firms to capture digital communications relevant to their business, or operations of a government agency occurring in these channels.

 Ironically, the SEC previously confronted this tension and came down on the side of security.
 Historically, the SEC rules required that a designated third-party had access and capability to retrieve and produce data, on behalf of regulated firms, if they were unable or unwilling to do so.
-During the commentary period when the SEC was updating the record keeping requirements in 2022, the Commission received significant feedback from the industry that the third-party rule created security risks, by requiring numerous outside parties with access to critical systems.
-The Commission agreed, and removed the third-party requirement, so long as internal individuals could fulfill the same role.

 This is not to say that we cannot have highly secure capture from these messaging applications.
 The industry has a decade plus of doing so in various forms, at scale, and with high degrees of integrity.
 But the proliferation of mass market messaging applications that are not designed to fit within an enterprise infrastructure adds complexity, especially in trying to balance the security and compliance equation.

-10 Recommendations for Messaging Application Customers
+10 Recommendations for Secure Messaging App Guidelines

 1. Review all the communications channels that are being used by employees